 In some cases, babies are born with types of SMA that don’t produce noticeable symptoms until later in life.

 Type 3 SMA is also known as Kugelberg-Welander disease or mild SMA.
-It typically appears after 18 months of age.
+It typically appears

 Type 4 SMA is also called adolescent- or adult-onset SMA.
 It appears after childhood and tends to cause only mild to moderate symptoms.